core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 To this end, it is possible to use the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}}.
 In particular, {{I-D.ietf-schc-8824-update}} specifies how to use SCHC for compressing headers of CoAP messages, also when messages are protected with OSCORE.
 The SCHC Compression/Decompression is applicable also in the presence of CoAP proxies and especially in the two following cases.

-* In case OSCORE is not used at all, the SCHC processing occurs hop-by-hop, by relying on SCHC Rules that are shared between two adjacent hops.
+* If OSCORE is not used at all, the SCHC processing occurs hop-by-hop, by relying on SCHC Rules that are shared between two adjacent hops.

-* In case OSCORE is used only end-to-end between the application endpoints, then an Inner SCHC Compression/Decompression and an Outer SCHC Compression/Decompression are performed (see {{Section 8.2 of I-D.ietf-schc-8824-update}}).
+* If OSCORE is used only end-to-end between the application endpoints, then an Inner SCHC Compression/Decompression and an Outer SCHC Compression/Decompression are performed (see {{Section 8.2 of I-D.ietf-schc-8824-update}}).
 In particular, the following holds.

   The SCHC processing occurs end-to-end as to the Inner SCHC Compression/Decompression.
 This relies on Inner SCHC Rules that are shared between the two application endpoints, which act as OSCORE endpoints and share the OSCORE Security Context used.